Substance Abuse Therapy Types

 Our Core Therapies

-Group Therapy: Group therapy will be the main method of treatment during your time at Oxford.
+Group Therapy: Group therapy for substance abuse will be the main method of treatment during your time at Oxford.
 Whether you end up learning various relapse prevention skills or speaking with your peers in groups, you’ll have a secure, nonjudgmental environment to share your experiences and forge a new path towards recovery.

 Recreational Therapies: Sometimes, leisure and recreation can be as therapeutic and beneficial as the traditional modes of treatment.
 Our recreation program is overseen by licensed therapists, and ranges from a ropes course, to hiking trails, to various equine-centric activities.